-The Plan has received a determination letter from the Internal Revenue Service, dated December 10, 1992, stating that the Plan is qualified under Section 401(a) of the Code, and therefore, the related trust is exempt from taxation.
+The Plan has received a determination letter from the Internal Revenue Service, dated December 10, 1992, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the Code), and, therefore, the related trust is exempt from taxation.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
 The Plan has also received a determination letter, dated May 11, 1993, from the Puerto Rico Department of the Treasury stating that the Plan meets the requirements for qualification under Puerto Rico income tax laws, and the trust that forms a part of the Plan is exempt from income taxes.
 The Plan has been amended since receiving the determination letters.
-However, the plan administrator and the Plan's internal tax counsel believe that the Plan is designed and is currently being operated in compliance with the Code and Puerto Rico income tax law.
+However, the Plan administrator and the Plan's internal tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code and Puerto Rico income tax law, and, therefore, believes that the Plan is qualified and the related trust is tax exempt.

-9. PLAN TERMINATION
+9. Plan Termination

-Although it has not expressed any intent to do so, the company has the right under the Plan to amend or terminate the Plan at any time and for any reason.
-The Plan may be amended by the Board of Directors of the company.
-No amendment of the Plan shall reduce the benefit of any participant, which accrued under the Plan prior to the date when such amendment is adopted.
+Although it has not expressed any intent to do so, the company has the right under the Plan to amend and terminate the Plan at any time for any reason.
+The Board of Directors of the company may amend the Plan.
+No amendment of the Plan shall reduce the benefit of any participant, which accrued under the Plan to the date when such amendment is adopted.
 In the event of a plan termination, participants will remain 100% vested in their accounts.